 (e) If a license that has become inactive or invalid under 603 CMR 4.12 (9) (a), the educator may renew the license after completing the license renewal and professional development requirements contained in 603 CMR 4.12.

-(10) Failure to Satisfy Renewal Requirements:
+(10) Failure to Satisfy Renewal Requirements

 (a) If the Department determines that the educator has failed to demonstrate that the educator has met the requirements to renew the license, the educator's license will be deemed inactive.